 Every spending situation is unique.
 SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

-HDB has just announced tightened cooling measures for properties in Singapore yet again.
-Not only does it affect the Total Debt Servicing Ratio (TDSR), but it also has an impact on home loans.
+In September 2022, HDB announced tightened cooling measures for properties in Singapore, which affected the Total Debt Servicing Ratio (TDSR) and home loans.

-As of 30 September 2022, the loan-to-value for HDB loans will be lowered from 85% to 80%.
-With that said, it means that the downpayment for HDB flats will be increased from the current 15% to 20% (staggered downpayment is split into 5% and 15%).
+The maximum loan-to-value for HDB loans is now 80% from 85%.
+With that said, it means that the downpayment for HDB flats has been increased from the current 15% to 20% (staggered downpayment is split into 5% and 15%).

 Being able to afford the downpayment for your house is one thing, but making monthly mortgage repayments is another ball game altogether - you’ll realise how much extra you’re paying just for the accumulated interest.